• Skip to primary navigation

 • Twitter

-Today’s kitchen tip is such an easy tip, but it will save you so much time in the kitchen on Thanksgiving Day.
-This is a tip I learned from a friend at church quite a few years ago.
+Today’s kitchen tip is easy, but it will save you so much time on Thanksgiving Day.
+This is a tip I learned from a friend at church years ago.
+She was an older lady who had years of cooking expirence.

-I also love this because it is an easy job to give the kids ahead of time.
-They can easily peel and even help cut the potatoes the day before or the morning of the day you need them.
-You can cover them in water and cook and mash when needed.
+I also love this because it’s easy to give the kids ahead of time.
+They can peel and even help cut the potatoes the day before or the morning of the day you need them.
+You can cover them in water, cook them, and mash them when you are ready for them.

-I have used this tip many times now and it saves me so much time during the holidays, and during those times where I need a large batch of mashed potatoes.
+I have used this tip many times now, and it saves me so much time during the holidays and when I need a large batch of mashed potatoes.

 It is simple tips like this that make holiday dinners so much easier.

-Filed Under: Kitchen Tips, Recipes, Side Dishes Tagged With: Kitchen Tips, potatoes
+Filed Under: Kitchen Tips, Main Section, Recipes, Side Dishes Tagged With: Kitchen Tips, potatoes

 Reader Interactions